percona/everest-doc/docs/use/monitor_endpoints.md

 ### Limitations

 !!! warning "warning"
-    There are few limitations when using the `everestctl monitoring enable` command which will be fixed in the upcoming release.
+    The everestctl monitoring enable command has some limitations.
+However, these limitations will be addressed and resolved in the upcoming release.

 === "**Limitation 1**"

     When you run `everestctl monitoring enable` command, the everest pod will restart.
-If you're using port-forwarding to access Everest (kubectl port-forward svc/everest 8080:8080 -n percona-everest), the port-forwarding will stop, and the command will fail.
+If you are using port-forwarding to access Everest (`kubectl port-forward svc/everest 8080:8080 -n percona-everest`), then the port-forwarding will stop, and the command will fail.

     **Solution**

-    Stop the port-forwarding command that you ran during the installation and run the following command before you run the `everestctl monitoring enable` command.
+    Before running the `everestctl monitoring enable` command, stop the port-forwarding command that you ran while installing Percona Everest.

     ```sh
     kubectl port-forward svc/everest 8080:8080 -n percona-everest; kubectl port-forward svc/everest 8080:8080 -n percona-everest
     ```

-    This ensures that if the connection is dropped due to an everest restart, a new port-forwarding tunnel will be created to resume the connection.
+    This ensures that a new port-forwarding tunnel will be created if the connection is lost due to a Percona Everest restart.

 === "**Limitation 2**"